This unique four-day comprehensive

 provided.
 The

-instructor's 30 years of experience in
+45+ years of experience in

 commercial, industrial, government, and utility systems will

-guide you in basic techniques that can be
+guide you in techniques that can be

 used during the initial layout of a one-line